Redefining Obesity in Veterinary Medicine: Making the Case for "Clinical Obesity"

 As new obesity diagnostic capabilities and treatments become available, new language will be required.
 Veterinary medicine needs to learn from our human colleagues and begin transitioning to enhanced communication as new therapies and tests evolve.

-By adding the modifier "clinical," healthcare professionals can also distinguish "obesity" from "fatness" and other stigmatizing terms.
+By adding the modifier "clinical," healthcare professionals can also distinguish obesity from "fatness" and other stigmatizing terms.

 A New Era of Veterinary Clinical Obesity